naman065/SecyRecruitmentPCLUB/README.md

 * IN THE LAST CELL I HAVE PROVIDED MY IMAGE IN A MASK DOWNLOAD IT ON YOUR COMPUTER AND RUN THE CELL AND SELECT THAT IMAGE (you can download any random image of a person in mask and select it)
 * THE CODE PREDICTS THE GENDER IN MY CASE MALE:P
-* CAN ALSO CLICK DIRECTLY ON THE GRADIO INTERFACE LINK

 --------------------------------------------------------------------------------------------------------------
 e) MODEL IN ACTION (can be seen in the notebook uploaded here also)
 -------------------------------------------------------------------